WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 multiple times, or deliver an event to a server which is not aware of the call.

+Events are also defined so that the resulting state is uniquely defined by the event itself.
+This ensures that knowing the most recent event is sufficient to determine the state of the call.

 This specification defines the following events:

 alerting: Passed from server to client, indicating that the recipient